 When you are about to plan your visit to Athens, you should be aware of the following facts:

 It is the oldest inhabited city in Europe (some could also add Thiva or Argos as well) and everybody visits it for history and Acropolis.
 Athens’ land was walked from Socrates, where someone can find his prison, Plato, where ruins of Academy can be seen in Kolonos square today, Aristotle, Lyceum was recently discovered, Alexander the Great, Cicero, Ceaser, Apostle Paul in Areopagus and Philip preaching christianism.
 Moreover, Emperor Hadrian’s Library and Arch are still there from Roman Period, surviving numerous raids.

 Famous emperors as Julian the Apostate, philosophers as Proclus’ house is still in Areopagitou Pedestrian Street.
 Athens’ student list includes also Christian Fathers as Basil, Gregory until Classical Athens global fame was over in 6th century.
 Three female Byzantine Empresses were from Athens, Vasilios Voulgaroktonos, the last prestigious Emperor visited Parthenon.

-Mehmed the Conqueror visited Athens and gave privileges to the city marking the beginning of Ottoman Athens, that ended with Greek war of Independence.
-During this War, Lord Byron was astonished by city’s beauty and past glory… More recently even Sigmund Freud visited Acropolis and exclaimed “this is too good to be true!!!”, and realizing the reality of Acropolis “this is it as we learnt it in school!”.
-Athens was a school indeed for centuries and today it is the residence for 17 foreign schools (!!!).
+Mehmed the Conqueror visited the city and gave privileges to the city marking the beginning of Ottoman Athens, that ended with Greek war of Independence.
+During this War, Lord Byron was astonished by city’s beauty and past glory… even Sigmund Freud visited Acropolis and exclaimed “this is too good to be true!!!”, and realizing the reality of Acropolis “this is it as we learnt it in school!”.
+Athens was a school indeed for centuries and today it is the residence for 17 foreign schools.

 One of the world’s oldest cities and once at the very heart of a powerful civilization and empire, Athens is today a hub for global trade and one of the largest economic centres in southeastern Europe.
 Rich in culture and encompassing an abundance of religious and historical landmarks, the Greek capital is considered a dream destination by travelers from far and wide.
 The vast number of attractions and points of interest that span from east to west of the Mediterranean metropolis offer tourists ample opportunities to explore a city which has connected fascinating places and extraordinary personalities over thousands of years.